 Outpatient treatment means attending classes and workshops every week.
 It also requires individual and group therapy classes.
 Outpatient treatment is best for those with mild to moderate addictions.

-There’s no magic pill for a gambling addiction.
-Doctors often prescribe medication for underlying or co-occurring mental health disorders.
+There’s no magic pill to cure gambling addiction.
+Doctors often prescribe medication for underlying or co-occurring behavioral health disorders.
 For example, ADHD or Bipolar Disorder can cause impulse control, which is treated with medicine.

 One of the most effective therapies for disordered gambling is CBT.
 This type of therapy creates a connection between emotions, thinking, and actions.
 It targets maladaptive thoughts and triggers, replacing them with healthy coping skills.

 Studies on the effectiveness of CBT for disordered gambling have shown positive results.
 Although the numbers may differ, most patients were able to reduce the severity and frequency of gambling through CBT.
 They were also able to learn how to deal with urges, identify triggers, and prevent relapse.

 Motivational interviewing is a client-centered approach created to encourage positive change.
 It’s geared toward those who have doubts about changing their behavior.
 This type of therapy might be optimal if they love gambling but know that it’s impacting their life.

 Most studies find this treatment to be effective for mild problem gambling.
 One study found that motivational interviewing had a significant impact up to one-year post-treatment.
 For long-term change, consider combining this therapy with a 12-step program.

 12-step programs like Alcoholics Anonymous are famous for inspiring change and breaking habits.
 Gamblers Anonymous (GA) is a country-wide network of support groups.
 It’s an effective tool post-rehab for preventing relapse and finding social support.

 Changing the environment and habits can help with a gambling addiction.
 Lifestyle changes can also dramatically decrease the risk of relapse.
 Try these lifestyle tips: